wp-plugins/wptouch/readme.txt

 == Changelog ==

-= Version 1.9.11 (unreleased) =
+= Version 1.9.11 =

-* Added automatic focus to header Search for usability
+* Added automatic input focus to header Search for usability
 * Added option for truncated post titles on main, search and archive views
-* Fixed an issue with multi-page post links line heightappearance
+* Fixed an issue with multi-page post links line height appearance
 * Fixed an issue where WPtouch would force all post thumbnails to be 50x50px (now respects user settings)
 * Fixed an issue where categories with 0 posts might be shown in the header
-* Now filtering Sociable from WPtouch
+* Now filtering Sociable from WPtouch automatically

 = Version 1.9.10 =